mikifus/padland/README.md

 # Padland
-Padland is a tool to manage, share, remember and read collaborative documents based on the Etherpad technology in Android.
+Padland is a tool for Android to manage collaborative documents based on the Etherpad or CryptPad technology.

 <p align="center" style="text-align:center;">
   <a href="https://f-droid.org/repository/browse/?fdid=com.mikifus.padland" alt='Download from F-Droid' target="_blank">